ColinDuquesnoy/QDarkStyleSheet/README.rst

 `QtPy <https://github.com/spyder-ide/qtpy>`__ dependency project.

 [*] Python 2, as well as Qt4 (PyQt4 and PySide), will not be supported anymore.
-They still there as it is, but no back-compatibility, fixes, nor features will be implemented.
+They are still there as it is, but no back compatibility, fixes, nor features will be implemented.

 Version 2